gichukipaul/Yet-Another-Recipe-App-YARA-/README.md

 ## Technologies Used
 - **Multi-threading using Async-Await**: YARA adeptly interacts with remote servers, employing the latest networking capabilities.
 Networking using Async-Await: The app communicates with a remote server to fetch recipe data.
 - **MVVM Architecture**: The app leverages the Model-View-ViewModel (MVVM) design pattern to maintain a clear and modular structure.
-- **SwiftUI**: The modern and responsive user interface is crafted using SwiftUI, ensuring an engaging and interactive user experience.
+- **SwiftUI**: SwiftUI creates a modern, responsive user interface that ensures an engaging and interactive user experience.
 - **Swift**: Swift is the programming language used for building the YARA app.
 - **Smooth Navigation**: SwiftUI's NavigationView facilitates effortless navigation across different screens.
 - **Data Models**: Custom data models are used to structure and represent recipe information.